 The Plan has a Calendar Year deductible that will apply to Eligible Expenses which do not have a flat dollar copay.
 You must meet your annual deductible before the Plan will pay Benefits.
-The deductible is waived for Medically Necessary screening and testing of COVID-19 (coronavirus) and preventive services.
 The Calendar Year deductible does apply (count toward) to your annual medical out-of-pocket limit.